 Jenny Kingsley is a journalist, writer and volunteer worker.
 She is American by birth.
 For most of her adult life, Jenny has lived in London with her husband and two sons.

 Jenny received her first degree in social anthropology from the London School of Economics.
 She has a Master’s degree in Government from Georgetown University, a Master’s degree in Creative and Life Writing from Goldsmiths College and a French proficiency diploma.

-Jenny’s work has appeared in British and American publications – newspapers, women’s magazines, and literary and specialist magazines including The Art Book, Blackmore Vale Magazine, The Berkshire Eagle (‘Letter from London’), Church Times, The Daily Telegraph, The Financial Times, Pen Pusher, Petits Propos Culinaires and South Bank Poetry.
+Jenny’s work has appeared in British and American publications – newspapers, women’s magazines, and literary and specialist magazines including The Art Book, Blackmore Vale Magazine, The Berkshire Eagle (‘Letter from London’), Church Times, The Daily Telegraph, The Financial Times, Magistrate, Pen Pusher, Petits Propos Culinaires and South Bank Poetry.
 For many years, Jenny wrote features regularly for the online arts journal Cassone.